pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 ---
 #### Routes

 Here are the routes we will be using for the application.
-Based on the initial mockups, I will only have 3 views and the rest of the controller actions will be using AJAX.
+Based on the initial mockups, I will only have 3 views (index, show, and done).
+The rest of the controller's actions will use AJAX.

     # config/routes.rb